preames/public-notes/README.md

 # public-notes
 A collection of (public) notes on assorted topics.
 If there's enough on a single topic, I've moved them into individual pages, otherwise individual notes are listed below.

+# A Line Crossed
+Jan 7, 2021 - I write this today having witnessed yesterday armed insurrection in the nations capital.
+Armed rioters, at the direct instigation of our sitting President, invaded the capital of our country, threatened the safety of our elected officials, and attempted to overthrow the results of a valid election.

+This **can not** be allowed to stand.

+Every single person who participated in yesterday's shame upon our country must be identified, arrested, and placed on trial.
+To do otherwise is to admit that we are no longer a democracy.
+Some may be convicted of minor crimes.
+Others should be charged with armed insurrection against the state, convicted, and spend their remaining years in prison.

+I join many others in calling for the immediate removal of President Trump from office.
+We must not wait until his term expires.
+Congress should impeach immediately.
+The Cabinet should exercise the 25th amendment.
+This is not a question of which, it's a question of which can be concluded sooner.
+He literally just attempted a coup.
+Leaving him in office for the remainder of his term is dangerous in the extreme.

 # 2020 Highlights
 Dec 19, 2020 - With as overall terrible as this year has been, I wanted to highlight a few things which give me hope for the future.